orisai/scheduler/docs/README.md

 ### Seconds

-Run a job every n seconds within a minute.
+Run a job every n seconds within a minute:

 ```php
 use Cron\CronExpression;